Hope Street Theatre, 22 Hope St, Liverpool L1 9BY, UK

-Off the Ground’s senior group presented this modern tale of corruption, lies and stupidity.
-A small Russian
+Off the Ground Theatre present a modern tale of corruption, lies and stupidity.
+Set in Russia, it

-First performed by the RSC, this hilarious, some say populist, play is more relevant in our current
+First performed by the RSC in 2009, this hilarious, populist play is more relevant in our current

 political climate than ever before.
 Inspired by Gogolian comedy, it cuts to the core of small-town

-bureaucracy, with eerie echoes of a larger national problem.
+bureaucracy, with more than toxic echoes of larger national problems.